-- Be at your bus stop at least 10 minutes before the scheduled arrival time for the bus. - Primary students must be accompanied by an adult at the bus stop in the AM. - Do not engage in inappropriate or disruptive behavior at your bus stop. - Do not rush the bus upon its arrival at the stop. - If the bus is equipped with seat belts, students are required to wear them as intended by the manufacturer; the bus driver can provide additional instruction, if necessary, but is not responsible for putting on children's seatbelts. - Parent/guardian must show valid KIPP Bus ID to the bus driver in order to receive primary students in the PM. - Use appropriate language and be courteous to your bus driver and other passengers. - Do not eat or drink while on the bus. - Throwing objects out of a window or littering on the bus is prohibited. - If assigned seats are instituted on your bus, sit in your assigned seat and remain seated at all times until you are at your final destination. - Obey the directives of the bus driver and the transportation attendant, if one is assigned to your route. - Keep your hands, feet, and head inside the bus at all times. - Respect property.
-You and your parent or guardian will be responsible for any damage, including vandalism and seat punctures or rips. - Inappropriate gestures or comments to motorists or others outside of the school bus are not allowed. - Ride only your assigned bus to your assigned stop unless you have written permission from both your parent or guardian and KIPP to do otherwise.
+- Be at your bus stop at least 10 minutes before the scheduled departure time for the bus. - Primary students must be accompanied by an adult at the bus stop in the AM. - Must have Radio Frequency Identification (RFID) Bus Card ready to scan upon entering and exiting the school bus.
+RFIDs are crucial for our KIPPsters safety.
+They are mandatory for all bus riders. - Do not engage in inappropriate or disruptive behavior at your bus stop. - Do not rush the bus upon its arrival at the stop. - If the bus is equipped with seat belts, students are required to wear them as intended by the manufacturer; the bus driver can provide additional instruction, if necessary, but is not responsible for putting on children's seatbelts. - Parent/guardian must show valid KIPP Bus ID to the bus driver in order to receive primary students in the PM. - Students between 5th and 8th grade riding along with their younger siblings are allowed to unload along with their sibling if they present the proper signage to the bus driver. - Use appropriate language and be courteous to your bus driver and other passengers. - Do not eat or drink while on the bus. - Throwing objects out of a window or littering on the bus is prohibited. - If assigned seats are instituted on your bus, sit in your assigned seat and remain seated at all times until you are at your final destination. - Obey the directives of the bus driver and the transportation attendant, if one is assigned to your route. - Keep your hands, feet, and head inside the bus at all times. - Respect property.
+You and your parent/guardian will be financially responsible for any damage, including vandalism and seat punctures or rips. - Inappropriate gestures or comments to motorists or others outside of the school bus are not allowed. - Ride only your assigned bus to your assigned stop unless you have written permission from both your parent/guardian and KIPP to do otherwise.